pugjs/pug-en/src/api/reference.md

 ### pug.compileFileClient(path, ?options)

-Compile a Pug template file to a string of JavaScript that can be used client side along with the Pug runtime.
+Compile a Pug template file to a string of JavaScript that can be used client side.

 ```parameter-list
 path